Preparing to Depart

 Resources and Materials

-Upon acceptance into the program, you will receive your Program Handbook and other instructions from TCU, your study abroad provider and/or your host university.
+Upon acceptance into the program, you will receive a program-specific materials and other instructions from TCU, your study abroad provider and/or your host university.
 Here are a few other resources: